 OLD VS. YOUNG CRYSTALLIZATION AGE

-Using UPb, RbSr, SmNd, and LuHf isotopic systematics, it was determined that Zagami formed from one of the most highly fractionated and evolved magma sources on Mars very early in Solar System history that existed ~4.558 b.y. ago.
+Using UPb, RbSr, SmNd, and LuHf isotopic systematics, it was determined that Zagami formed from one of the most highly fractionated and evolved magma sources on Mars which existed ~4.558 b.y. ago.
 It was further ascertained through concordant isotopic chronometers that crystallization of Zagami from the molten state took place as recently as ~166 m.y. ago (DML and CG lithologies), similar to the crystallization ages obtained for Shergotty and Los Angeles.
 The FG lithology gave an age of ~177 m.y., with a subsequent cosmogenic correction modifying the age to 223 (±6) m.y.
-A study of Ar systematics by Korochantseva et al. (2009) resulted in a whole rock age of 200250 m.y. for Zagami and ~400 m.y. for Shergotty.
 The isotopic and lithologic heterogeneity within Zagami is thought to be a result of magma mixing or brecciation (Nyquist et al., 2010).
+A study based on Ar systematics conducted by Korochantseva et al. (2009) resulted in a whole rock age of 200250 m.y. for Zagami and ~400 m.y. for Shergotty.

 On the other hand, some believe that these chronometers do not reflect a recent crystallization on Mars, but instead, consider the young ages to represent a major impact resetting event associated with observed shock effects ranging from mosaicism to maskelynization of plagioclase feldspar, which are features consistent with a shock stage of S45 (2055 GPa).
 In support of such an event, studies of shergottites by Goresy et al. (2013) revealed evidence of pervasive melting (amounting to at least 23 vol%) of feldspar (producing maskelynite), pyrrhotite, titanomagnetite, and ilmenite, along with partial melting of clinopyroxene, as well as the presence of various high-pressure polymorphs; all of these features present a high probability that the radiometric ages have undergone shock-induced resetting.

-More recently it was asserted by J. H. Jones (2015) that the old ages calculated for shergottites based on the PbPb system do not represent the shergottite crystallization age, since the Pb was likely not produced through in situ decay, but instead may have been inherited or incorporated after shergottite crystallization, or perhaps more plausibly, that it represents terrestrial contamination.
+More recently it was asserted by J. H. Jones (2015) that the old ages calculated for shergottites based on the PbPb system do not represent the shergottite crystallization age because the Pb was likely not produced through in situ decay.
+Instead, it may have been inherited or incorporated after shergottite crystallization, or perhaps more plausibly, it represents terrestrial contamination.
 They concluded that the old Ar-based ages are inaccurate due to inherited 40Ar, while others have attributed the old ages to inaccurate corrections for cosmogenic 36Ar.
 Therefore, the young shergottite crystallization ages based on RbSr and SmNd isotopic systems are generally considered to be the most accurate.

 In their ArAr analyses of Zagami minerals representing distinct magma sequences, Bogard and Park (2008) concluded that the excess 40Ar was neither the result of shock-implantation of martian atmospheric gas nor the remnant of in situ decay of 40K from a rock that crystallized 4.1 b.y. ago.
 The former scenario is inconsistent with the correlation that is observed by Korochantseva et al. (2009) between the atmospheric Ar component, which was trapped during a secondary event, and the radiogenic Ar component, which chronicles the time of crystallization.
 In the latter scenario, a higher 40Ar concentration in plagioclase than in pyroxene would be expected, which is not the case.
 Bogard and Park (2008) concluded that the excess 40Ar present throughout Zagami was likely inherited from the source magma or obtained by assimilation of K-rich crustal material during the early magma phase.
 Their finding that the 40Ar concentrations are the same among the various minerals in Zagami is thought to reflect the modulation of radiogenic gas through a pressure release mechanism as the magma rose from a depth >7 km toward the surface.

-Other investigations of in situ UPb were conducted on baddeleyite (zirconium dioxide), a late-stage crystallization mineral that forms readily under conditions of high oxygen fugacity (Herd et al., 2007, 2012; Misawa and Yamaguchi, 2007).
+Other investigations of in situ UPb were conducted on baddeleyite (zirconium dioxide), a late-stage crystallization mineral that forms readily under conditions of high oxygen partial pressure (oxygen fugacity) (Herd et al., 2007, 2012; Misawa and Yamaguchi, 2007).
 It was found that UPb systematics remain undisturbed at shock pressures up to 57 GPa and temperatures up to 1300°C, and accurately reflect a very young age for Zagami and other shergottites of ~166 m.y. and 182.1 (±6.9) m.y.
 Further studies utilizing RbSr, SmNd, ArAr, and UPb ages all show consistently young ages for Zagami of approximately 166 m.y.
 (Borg et al., 2005; Park and Bogard, 2007).
+Employing an improved dating technique which utilizes a femtosecond ablation laser, Anderson et al. (2019) obtained a very precise RbSr age for Zagami of 191 (±56) m.y.
+Following improvements to the Chemistry, Organics, and Dating EXperiment (CODEX), now the most precise RbSr dating technique known with an accuracy of ±20 m.y., Anderson et al. (2020a; 2020b) calculated an age isochron for Zagami of 150 (±20) m.y.
 An ArAr age study by Korochantseva et al (2009) was complicated by excess Ar, but they determined an age for Zagami of 200250 m.y.
 In support of a young crystallization age for the shergottites, Walton et al. (2008) propose that the bias for young ages determined for the majority of martian meteorites reflects the selective influence of crystalline, consolidated, unaltered, unbrecciated, and unweathered material in the ejection process.
 This type of rock is typically located in fresh volcanic terranes at higher elevations (lower atmospheric density) which favors a successful impact ejection.
 A young age of formation for shergottites was also determined through isotopic studies conducted by Humayun et al. (2013) and Moser et al. (2013), a synopsis for which can be found in a PSRD article by G. Jeffrey Taylor: "The Importance of When", June 2014.

 The age discrepancy of shergottites was addressed by Blinova and Herd (2009) in a study involving the petrogenesis of the depleted shergottites.
 They proposed a three-stage formation model in which the ancient age of 4.535 b.y. for the depleted shergottites, as shown by PbPb and RbSr data, corresponds to the initial crystallization of the magma ocean.
 The investigators envision that both a Deep Mantle Source and a more shallow Naklite Source were formed at that time.
 A partial melting event affecting the Nakhlite Source occurred 1.3 b.y. ago, leaving a slightly depleted Nakhlite Residue component; they designated this event the Nakhlite Event.
 About 500 m.y. after the Nakhlite Event, an ascending hot plume (and possibly many) brought the depleted Deep Mantle Source into contact with the Nakhlite Residue, producing the depleted shergottite parental source magma (for which Y-980459 is a close match to this parental melt composition).
 Differential mixing of the Deep Mantle Source and the Nakhlite Residue could have produced the various compositions of depleted shergottites, while the enriched and intermediate shergottites could have formed through lower degrees of partial melting of more volatile-rich material located at greater distances from the plume.
 Their model also explains the SmNd isotopic signatures observed in shergottites, including the young ~1.3 b.y. age, and it provides an explanation for the various redox conditions observed in the shergottite suite; i.e., enriched shergottites were formed by partial melting of volatile- and incompatible-element-bearing trapped liquid in the parental source magma.